top of page

 The PLA represents a formidable armed force with 2 million+ well trained troops and the biggest navy in the world.
 The PLA answers directly to the Communist Party.

 In any event, we believe that the US would not come to the rescue of Taiwan and risk destroying key technology factories on the island.
 Moreover, the US needs a narrative to convince its population to go to war.
-An invasion of Taiwan and the global economic shock triggered by it, would certainly represent the catalyst for such a narrative, like the Japanese attack on Pearl Harbour did.
+A move on Taiwan and the global economic shock triggered by it, would certainly represent the catalyst for such a narrative, like the Japanese attack on Pearl Harbor did.

 What about timing

-US intelligence services think that an invasion of Taiwan could happen as soon as January 2024, when Taiwan will have its next elections.
+US intelligence services think that a move on Taiwan could happen as soon as January 2024, when Taiwan will have its next elections.

 A US Air Force General predicts a war with China by 2025.